Ulthran/sbx_genomad/README.md

 ### Options for config.yml

   - genomad_db: Path to where genomad should install/pull its database from (directory not a filename)
+  - ref_fp: Path to the bacterial reference genome to map proviral contigs against

 ## Installing an extension (legacy instructions for sunbeam <3.0)